sunnylam13/ThreeSixtyFlow.js/README.md

 Set `autoScrollVerticalEnable` to `true`, `autoScrollToTop` to `false` and set this to `true` to make the carousel automatically spin towards the bottom.

+#### autoScrollPauseEnabled

+*Default*: `false`

+Set this to `true` if you want to be able to click anywhere on the document window to stop the auto scrolling no matter which direction it is set at.

 #### sliderButtonsRightLeftEnable

 *Default*: `true`